dennisdoomen/CSharpGuidelines/Guidelines/1100_MemberDesignGuidelines.md

 ### Define parameters as specific as possible (AV1137) ![](images/2.png)

 If your member needs a specific piece of data, define parameters as specific as that and don't take a container object instead.
 For instance, consider a method that needs a connection string that is exposed through some central `IConfiguration` interface.
 Rather than taking a dependency on the entire configuration, just define a parameter for the connection string.
 This not only prevents unnecessary coupling, it also improved maintainability in the long run.

+**Note** An easy trick to remember this guideline is the *Don't ship the truck if you only need a package*.

 ### Consider using domain-specific value types rather than primitives (AV1140) ![](images/3.png)